Upward planar drawings with two slopes: Fixed embedding

 \section{Fixed embedding}

-In this section we consider the problem of whether an upward plane digraph admits an upward planar 2-slope drawing.
+In this section we consider the problem of whether an upward plane digraph admits an upward planar 2-slope drawing under the given fixed embedding.
 As noted above, a bad edge obstructs the existence of a consistent 2-slope assignment and thus of a 2-slope representation for $G$.
 We show that the absence of any bad edges is not only necessary but also sufficient.

 Since upward planar 2-slope drawings are related to orthogonal drawings, we can make use of techniques used to construct them.
 The classical algorithm by Tamassia~\cite{Tam87}, which constructs an orthogonal drawing of a plane graph with minimum number of bends, works in three steps; refer also to Di Battista \etal~\cite[Chapter 5]{DETT99}.
 It starts with a plane graph and constructs a so-called \emph{orthogonal representation}, a description of the shapes of the faces.
 The second step, called \emph{refinement}, subdivides each face into rectangles.
 Finally, the third step performs a so-called \emph{compaction} -- it assigns coordinates to the vertices with the goal to minimize the area of the drawing.
-The technique for construction an orthogonal representation is not suitable for the construction of an upward planar 2-slope drawing, as it does not preserve the upwardness of edges.
-However, with a 2-slope representation already given, we can adopt the refinement algorithm by Tamassia and the compaction algorithm by Di Battista~\etal~for our purposes.
-In the following lemma we sketch such a modified version of Tamassia's algorithm that refines the faces of a 2-slope representation.
+The technique for constructing an orthogonal representation cannot be directly applied for the construction of an upward planar 2-slope drawing, as it does not preserve the upwardness of edges.
+However, assuming a 2-slope representation is already given, we can adopt the refinement algorithm by Tamassia~\cite{Tam87} and the compaction algorithm by Di Battista~\etal~\cite{DETT99} for our purposes.
+In the following lemma we describe a modified version of Tamassia's algorithm that refines the faces of a 2-slope representation; we explain how to obtain a 2-slope representation in \cref{clm:plane}.
 For this, recall that a switch is a triplet $(e_1, v, e_2)$ consisting of a vertex and its two incident edges along a face in counterclockwise order where $e_1$ and $e_2$ have different slopes.